lban2049/lodash/.aigne/doc-smith/docs/api-string.md

 // => ['fred', 'barney', '&', 'pebbles']
 ```

-These are all the available string functions in Lodash.
-To continue browsing other function categories, please return to the [API Reference](./api.md) directory.
+---

+This concludes the String API reference.
+For other utility functions, please see the [Util](./api-util.md) section.